cyberkaida/reverse-engineering-assistant/DEVELOPER.md

 the general architecture of ReVa.
 It is assumed you read the [README.md](/README.md) before reading this.

+## Design

+ReVa is two components:
+- An extension/plugin (Ghidra, Binary Ninja, etc.)
+- The inference component (LLM)

+These two components talk to each other using gRPC.
+The extension launches the inference when it starts.

+The inference component is written in Python and can use Ollama and OpenAI for inference.
+The Ollama server can be local or remote.

+The [protocol](./protocol/) directory contains the protobuf definitions for each message type and a definition for the functions provided.
+Services are small and can be hosten on either the extension or the inference side.
+This allows the LLM to ask the extension for information, or the extension to ask the LLM for analysis.

 ## Building the Ghidra extension

 You will need: